 While not all of us are blessed with a large backyard to take advantage of, there typically is some form of outdoor space that can be used to make learning and fun happen.

 Best of all, family time in the garden promotes the opportunity to get messy without having to worry about being on a schedule.
 Bring on those mud pies and sandpits.
 Bring on those attempts to build a (hopefully structurally sound) play area.
-Bring on the late nights spent around a brazier in the backyard, toasting marshmallows, marvelling at the stars and talking about everything and nothing all at once.
+Why not embrace messy to the fullest when it rains, just grab your umbrellas, gumboots and raincoats and splash in muddy puddles!
+After that, bring on the late nights spent around a brazier in the backyard, toasting marshmallows, marvelling at the stars and talking about everything and nothing all at once.
 Oh, and why not make it like a staycation and camp in the backyard!

 Are you living in a smaller space?
 Try a veggie or herb garden on your front balcony.
 Potting little coloured mixes that you can find from Bunnings (if you click and collect) into a funky and unique planter can be a great way to bring enjoyment into the outdoors without having to spend an absolute bomb.